By Tim Lambert

 During the 19th century amenities in Wigan improved.
 From 1823 Wigan had gas light.
 From 1848 Wigan was connected to Manchester and Liverpool by railway.
 In 1856 a cemetery opened and in 1873 Wigan Infirmary opened.

-From 1901 they electric trams ran in the streets of Wigan (electricity was first generated in Wigan in 1900).
-They in turn were gradually replaced by trolley buses from 1925 onwards.
+From 1901 electric trams ran in the streets of Wigan (electricity was first generated in Wigan in 1900).
+They in turn were gradually replaced by trolley buses from 1925 onward.

 WIGAN IN THE 20TH CENTURY

 By 1901 the population of Wigan was 60,000 and it continued to grow rapidly.
 However the early 20th century was a troubled time.
 The 1920s and 1930s were years of mass unemployment in Wigan.

 In 1937 Wigan became famous when George Orwell (real name Eric Blair) wrote The Road to Wigan Pier (the pier was a landing stage on the canal where boats could unload cargo).
 The book painted a grim picture of poverty and unemployment in the town.

 However during the inter-war years there was some slum clearance in Wigan and some council houses were built.
 Many more were erected after 1945.

 In the late 20th century the traditional industries in Wigan declined rapidly.
 The last important colliery closed in 1992.
 Today the service industries are the most important ones in Wigan.
 Among these are tourism.
 In the 1980s the Wigan Pier area was redeveloped.
 The council took over the Trencherfield Mill Engine and The Way We Were Museum was created.

 In 1974 Wigan and Leigh became part of Greater Manchester and the Galleries Shopping Centre opened in 1991.